 To ensure no new transportation impacts, compared to either project scenario, the mixed-use alternative would be comprised of 145,000 square feet of office space and 281 for-sale residential units.
 At this development density, the mixed-use alternative would generate 3,232 daily trips (1,612 net new trips), with 350 AM Peak Hour (101 net) and 362 PM Peak Hour (124 net) trips.
-Air quality emissions and noise generated by the increase in traffic trips would be equivalent to the maximum build out/corner mixed use development scenario.
+Air quality emissions and noise generated by the increase in traffic trips would be greater than the Project.

 3. Finding.
 This alternative would avoid the noise impact from Duane Avenue, and provide more jobs and services within walking distance of existing housing.
-This alternative would, however, substantially reduce the density of for-sale housing that could be placed on the site, which does not meet the City's and project applicant's objectives to the same extent as the project or the maximum build out/corner mixed use development scenario.
+It is therefore the environmentally superior alternative.
+This alternative would, however, substantially reduce the density of for-sale housing that could be placed on the site, which does not meet the City's and project applicant's objectives to the same extent as the project.
 The residential uses could include apartments as opposed to townhouses, but that would also be inconsistent with the City's goal of providing more for-sale housing, as outlined in the General Plan.

-Implementation of this alternative would avoid the significant noise impact identified in this EIR but most other impacts would be comparable to the proposed project or the maximum build out/corner mixed use development scenario.
-In addition, this alternative does not meet the project objectives to the same extent as the project or the maximum build out/corner mixed use development scenario.
-This is the environmentally superior alternative.
+Implementation of this alternative would avoid the significant noise impact identified in the EIR but most other impacts would be comparable to the proposed project.
+In addition, this alternative does not meet the project objectives to the same extent as the project.